What to Expect Flying QF1 from Sydney to London via Singapore

 Getting an Upgrade on QF1

-If you’ve booked your ticket with Qantas (i.e. you’re booked under the “QF1” flight number – and not with one of the many airline partners that codeshares on this flight), it is possible to upgrade from most fare types using Qantas Frequent Flyer points.
-However, the cheapest “Economy Sale” fares are ineligible for upgrades and it is not possible to upgrade from a Classic Flight Reward booking to First Class.
+If you’ve booked your ticket with Qantas (i.e. you’re booked under the “QF1” flight number – and not with one of the many airline partners that codeshares on this flight), you can request an upgrade from most fare types using Qantas Frequent Flyer points.
+However, the cheapest “Economy Sale” fares are ineligible for upgrades.
+It’s also not possible to upgrade from a Classic Flight Reward booking to First Class.

-Here is the number of Qantas points required for a Classic Upgrade Reward on flight QF1.
+Here is the number of Qantas Points required for a Classic Upgrade Reward on flight QF1 until 4 August 2025.
 The same amounts apply if flying in the opposite direction on QF2:

 FromToSydney-SingaporeSingapore-LondonSydney-London